 Beginning in 2014, the Mental Illness and Drug Dependency (MIDD) Action Plan was passed in late 2008 (local 0.1% sales tax levy), CJI programs were expanded to serve more specialty court participants, jail release planning, and bring pre-jail booking options into King County via the Crisis Solutions Center.

-Equity and Social Justice is a key component and guiding principle of the administration, service delivery and systems coordination/transformation framework of the Diversion and Reentry Services section.
-We are working on using equity tools in all of our processes including Request for Proposals and new program development, current contracting, systems integration, systems coordination and workforce development.
+Equity and social justice is a crucial component and guiding principle of the administration, service delivery and systems coordination/transformation framework of the Diversion and Reentry Services section.
+We are working on using equity tools in all of our processes, including Request for Proposals and new program development, current contracting, systems integration, systems coordination and workforce development.

 The Department of Community and Human Services (DCHS) is committed to a data-driven and outcomes-oriented approach to program planning and policy development to best support individuals with behavioral health conditions who encounter the criminal justice system.

 Diversion and Reentry Services (DRS) employs several nationally-recognized, evidence-based programs designed to increase access to services and reduce recidivism.
 DCHS monitors the performance of these programs in King County and also conducts local evaluations of DRS programs regularly.

 Additional evaluation reports will be posted here as they become available.